duxnp/portfolio/content/_index.md

 ## Summary

 Bryan Kowal here, I am a full stack web app developer with experience developing web and desktop apps.
-Front-end experience is primarily with Angular and all the various technologies that would entail including Nx, TypeScript, RxJS, NgRx, HTML, and SASS.
+Front-end experience is primarily with Angular and ancillary technologies: Nx, TypeScript, RxJS, NgRx, HTML, and SASS.
 Back-end experience includes Laravel, PHP, and MySQL.

 While many programmers shy away from writing unit tests I tackle it full on.
 I use Jest and Cypress to test my Angular apps.